 - Access small business support services to get back on track, including the Mentoring for Growth program.

-- Answer emails promptly, thank people for their support and log customer calls.
+- Answer emails promptly and thank people for support.

-- Celebrate and let people know about your business's recovery steps, milestones or successes.
+- Celebrate and let people know how you've recovered.

 - Record lessons learned from your business recovery (e.g. adequacy of insurance policies, and IT, accounting and record-keeping systems).

 - Update your business continuity plan, and business policies and procedures.

 - Review and update your emergency plan and procedures.

 - Schedule regular emergency evacuation drills, and provide appropriate training for staff.

 - Find out how to store, protect and salvage your collections.

 Communication can be crucial before and after a severe weather event.
 Your staff and customers need to know if the event has impacted your business, if you will close, and when you will reopen.

 Consider who your business might need to communicate with before, during and after a severe weather event.
 Think about how you will communicate if there are power outages.

 Key stakeholders may include: